Skip to content

 @classmethod

-async def create(cls, resources: Dict, raptor_config: Optional[Dict] = None):
+async def create(cls, resources: dict, raptor_config: Optional[dict] = None):

 backend = cls(resources, raptor_config)